suve/LD25/README.md

 repository, although you're free to try compiling the game using any others.

-The repo links to aforementioned headers by the means of a git submodule, so if you don't want to experiment, run:
+The repo links to aforementioned headers by the means of a git submodule, so if you don't want to experiment, run the following commands:

     $ git submodule init
     $ git submodule update